bandprotocol/launch/band-v3-testnet-1/README.md

 **Note: This documentation is not final and is intended for preparation purposes.
 It may be subject to change after the testnet launch.**

-This document describes methods on how to join as a validator in Band V3 Testnet #1.
+This document describes methods on how to join as a validator in Band V3 Testnet #1 without using State Sync.
+If you want to join using State Sync please follow this document [How to Join as a Validator using State Sync](https://github.com/bandprotocol/launch/blob/master/band-v3-testnet-1/docs/how-to-join-as-a-validator-using-statesync.md)

+## Hardware Requirements

+You have to have at least 16 GB of RAM and 4 CPU Cores to run a node.

+**Note:** Storage size for validators will depend on the level of pruning.

 ## Step 1: Set Up Validator Node